 #9.
 Palmar Norte

-We stopped in Palmar Norte to check out the Stone Spheres of Costa Rica but please don’t try this at home – we make the mistakes so that you don’t have to
+We stopped in Palmar Norte to check out the Stone Spheres of Costa Rica but please don’t try this at home – we made the mistakes of including this on our 1 month Costa Rica itinerary so that you don’t have to…

 They’re just a few round balls scattered on the ground, around a playground